AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/SimpleProjectile.md

     - Before continuing, try releasing the launcher with just your finger instead of the release bar.
 Notice the greater inconsistency.
     ```

-6. Get some pieces of white printer paper and tape them in the approximate landing zone, and place pieces of carbon paper on top (no need to tape that one since you'll be moving it between trials) so the ball can mark up the white paper when it lands.
+5. Get some pieces of white printer paper and tape them in the approximate landing zone, and place pieces of carbon paper on top (no need to tape that one since you'll be moving it between trials) so the ball can mark up the white paper when it lands.
 Materials available at the table in the middle of the room.

-7. Conduct **30 launches** onto the paper/carbon paper.
+6. Conduct **30 launches** onto the paper/carbon paper.
 Between each launch, move aside the carbon paper and mark each dot with a marker or something else that makes it apparent which dots are your data points for this case.

-8. Draw a rough circle/ellipse surrounding the scattershot and visually estimate the center by drawing a cross hair to represent the center of the scatter.
+7. Draw a rough circle/ellipse surrounding the scattershot and visually estimate the center by drawing a cross hair to represent the center of the scatter.
 Flashlights are available at the table in the middle of the room that could asist in drawing your circle/ellipse.

-9. Measure the experimental distance $x$ from the center of the ball at rest in the barrel (uncocked) to the cross hair center that you drew in your scatter shot on the floor.
+8. Measure the experimental distance $x$ from the center of the ball at rest in the barrel (uncocked) to the cross hair center that you drew in your scatter shot on the floor.
 To translate the initial location of the ball in the barrel to the floor, you can use a plum bob to make a straight line down to the floor, from which you can more easily measure $x$

-10. From your circle around your scattershot, estimate your uncertainty in distance $\delta x$
+9. From your circle around your scattershot, estimate your uncertainty in distance $\delta x$

+### Case 2 --- Zero-angle Launch at a Higher Height

+10. Create additional data section for Case 2 including but not limited to:
+    - Height of the ball at the higher $0°$ slot height $y_{0\text{,case 2}}$
+    - Time of the trajectory from a higher height $t_{\text{case 2}}$
+    - Theoretical distance $x_{\text{case 2, theoretical}}$ (calculated with {eq}`eq-M03-Kinematic-horizontal-velocity-02`)
+    - Experimentally measured distance $x_{\text{case 2, experimental}}$
+    - Estimated uncertainty in the experimental distance $\delta x_{\text{case 2, experimental}}$ (essentially $\pm$ the radius of the circle drawn around your scattershot)
+    - Difference (magnitude) between the theoretical and experimental $x$ distances

-11. Move the marble launcher to the higher $0°$ slot and remeasure the initial height $y_{0\text{,higher height}}$
+11. Move the marble launcher to the higher $0°$ slot and remeasure the initial height $y_{0\text{,case 2}}$

-12. Now calculate the theoretical distance $x_{\text{higher height, theoretical}}$ using {eq}`eq-M03-Kinematic-vertical-time` -- {eq}`eq-M03-Kinematic-vertical-time-higher-height`
+12. Now calculate the theoretical distance $x_{\text{case 2, theoretical}}$ using {eq}`eq-M03-Kinematic-vertical-time` -- {eq}`eq-M03-Kinematic-vertical-time-higher-height`

-13. Repeat steps 5 to 10 to determine experimentally the distance with its uncertainty at the higher height (i.e. $x_{\text{higher height, experimental}}$ and $\delta x_{\text{higher height, experimental}}$). **ADDITIONALLY: Before any launches from the higher height, draw a bullseye at the theoretical distance you expect the balls at the higher height to land to visually see how close we get.
-You can draw both a cross hair for the distance and estimate how big the scatter will be (to discuss later in {ref}`interpretation3`).**
+13. Repeat steps 5 to 10 to determine experimentally the distance with its uncertainty at the higher height (i.e. $x_{\text{case 2, experimental}}$ and $\delta x_{\text{case 2, experimental}}$). **ADDITIONALLY: Before any launches from the higher height, draw a bullseye at the theoretical distance you expect the balls at the higher height to land to visually see how close we get.
+You can draw both a cross hair for the distance and estimate how big the scatter will be (to discuss later in {ref}`interpretation3`).
+See example in {numref}`M03-simpleProjectileLauncher_meas_case-2-3`.**

-14. Calculate the difference between you theoretical and experimental values of $x$ at the higher height.
+14. Calculate the difference between your theoretical and experimental values of $x_{\text{case 2}}$.

 15. DISCUSSION POINT (covered in {ref}`interpretation3`): Does your experimental distance of the higher height agree with what you expected from your theoretical calculation?
-In other words, does $x_{\text{higher height, experimental}} \pm \delta x_{\text{higher height, experimental}}$ overlap with $x_{\text{higher height, theoretical}}$ (i.e. does your uncertainty cover the difference between the experimental and theoretical values?)?
+In other words, does $x_{\text{case 2, experimental}} \pm \delta x_{\text{case 2, experimental}}$ overlap with $x_{\text{case 2, theoretical}}$ (i.e. does your uncertainty cover the difference between the experimental and theoretical values?)?

-### Angled Trajectory (Third experiment)
+### Case 3 --- Angled Trajectory at a Higher Height

-1. Create a data table for this experiment:
+16. Create additional data section for Case 3 including but not limited to:
-    - Common data section with the accepted value of $g$ and any values you will need from previous experiments to determine the theoretical distance at a given angled launch $x_{\theta}$ ({eq}`eq-M03-Kinematic-horizontal-velocity-03` to {eq}`eq-M03-Kinematic-vertical-time-03-v2-pt4`).
+    - Common data section with the accepted value of $g$ and any values you will need from previous cases to determine the theoretical horizontal distance at a given angled launch ({eq}`eq-M03-Kinematic-horizontal-velocity-03` to {eq}`eq-M03-Kinematic-vertical-time-03-v2-pt4`).
     - Additional sections for:
-        - Theoretical distance $x_{\theta\text{, theoretical}}$ (calculated with {eq}`eq-M03-Kinematic-vertical-time-03-v2-pt4`)
+        - Theoretical distance $x_{\text{case 3, theoretical}}$ (calculated with {eq}`eq-M03-Kinematic-vertical-time-03-v2-pt4`)
-        - Experimentally measured distance $x_{\theta\text{, experimental}}$
+        - Experimentally measured distance $x_{\text{case 3, experimental}}$
-        - Estimated uncertainty in the experimental distance $\delta x_{\theta, experimental}$ (essentially $\pm$ the radius of the circle drawn around your scattershot)
+        - Estimated uncertainty in the experimental distance $\delta x_{\text{case 3, experimental}}$ (essentially $\pm$ the radius of the circle drawn around your scattershot)
         - Difference (magnitude) between the theoretical and experimental $x$ distances

-2. Place the marble launcher in the holder in the 45° slot
+17. Place the marble launcher in the holder in the $45^\circ$ slot.

-3. Use your previously measured $y_{0\text{,higher height}}$ as the height the ball will fall for any angled launches (e.g. $y_{0\text{,higher height}} = y_{\theta\text{,higher height}}$).
+18. Use your previously measured $y_{0\text{,case 2}}$ as the height the ball will fall for any angled launches (e.g. $y_{0\text{,case 2}} = y_{0\text{,case 3}}$).

-4. Calculate the theoretical distance $x_{\text{, theoretical}}$ using {eq}`eq-M03-Kinematic-horizontal-velocity-03` to {eq}`eq-M03-Kinematic-vertical-time-03-v2-pt4`
+19. Calculate the theoretical distance $x_{\text{case 3, theoretical}}$ using {eq}`eq-M03-Kinematic-horizontal-velocity-03` to {eq}`eq-M03-Kinematic-vertical-time-03-v2-pt4`

-5. Before any launches from the higher height, tape a paper and draw a bullseye at the theoretical distance you expect the balls at the given angle to land to visually see how close we get.
+20. Before any launches from the higher height, tape a paper and draw a bullseye at the theoretical distance you expect the balls at the given angle to land to visually see how close we get.
 You can draw both a cross hair for the distance and estimate how big the scatter will be.

-6. Conduct a few test launches by pulling the piston to the same notch you've been using in Experiment 2 to be able to use the same exit velocity as previously determined
+21. Conduct a few test launches by pulling the piston to the same notch you've been using in Experiment 2 to be able to use the same exit velocity as previously determined

-7. If need be, tape additional paper in the location from the test launches.
+22. If need be, tape additional paper in the location from the test launches.
 Place (no tape needed) a piece of carbon paper on top (no need to tape that one) so the ball can mark up the paper when it lands.

-8. Conduct **30 launches** onto the paper/carbon paper.
+23. Conduct **30 launches** onto the paper/carbon paper.

-9. Put aside the carbon paper and mark the dots with a marker or something else that makes it apparent which dots are your data points for this height.
+24. Put aside the carbon paper and mark the dots with a marker or something else that makes it apparent which dots are your data points for this height.
 Draw a rough circle surrounding the scattershot and visually estimate the center by drawing a cross hair to represent the center of the scatter.

-10. Measure the experimental distance $x$ from the center of the ball at rest in the barrel (uncocked) to the cross hair center that you drew in your scatter shot on the floor.
+25. Measure the experimental distance $x$ from the center of the ball at rest in the barrel (uncocked) to the cross hair center that you drew in your scatter shot on the floor.
 The initial position of the ball in the $x$ direction translated to the floor should be the same as Experiment 2 (to save you some time).
 Remeasure if that's no longer the case (e.g. you've accidentally moved the launcher holder)

-11. From your circle around your scattershot, estimate your uncertainty in distance $\delta x$
+26. From your circle around your scattershot, estimate your uncertainty in distance $\delta x$

-12. Calculate the difference between you theoretical and experimental values of $x$ at the given angle.
+27. Calculate the difference between you theoretical and experimental values of $x$ at the given angle.

-13. If there are additional angles assigned, move the marble launcher to the respective angle and repeat steps 5 to 13 if needed.
+28. If there are additional angles assigned, move the marble launcher to the respective angle and repeat steps 5 to 13 if needed.

-14. DISCUSSION POINT (covered in {ref}`interpretation3`): Does your experimental distance of the given angle(s) agree with what you expected from your theoretical calculation(s)?
+29. DISCUSSION POINT (covered in {ref}`interpretation3`): Does your experimental distance of the given angle(s) agree with what you expected from your theoretical calculation(s)?
 In other words, does $x_{\theta\text{, experimental}} \pm \delta x_{\theta\text{, experimental}}$ overlap with $x_{\theta\text{, theoretical}}$ (i.e. does your uncertainty cover the difference between the experimental and theoretical values?)?

 (interpretation3)=
 ## Post-Lab Submission --- Interpretation of Results